Eriksson Ek scores 2, Wild rally to beat Stars 3-2 - WHIZ News

 Eriksson Ek skated from behind the net to the right goalpost and put a wraparound behind Dallas goalie Ben Bishop for the winning goal.

+“I saw the goalie was on the far post, so I was trying to get it to the other side as quickly as possible,” Eriksson Ek said.

-Ryan Donato also scored for the Wild, and Devan Dubnyk stopped 31 shots.
+Ryan Donato also scored for Minnesota, and Devan Dubnyk stopped 31 shots.

+To the Wild, Eriksson Ek’s goals were being in the right place at the right time.
+To Dallas, luck was involved in the goals.

+“Dubnyk played great for them,” Stars interim coach Rick Bowness said.
+“He did his thing, and they got a couple fluky goals on us.
+It’s simple as that. … That (Minnesota) line got a couple of big goals from working low.
+They’re big, they’re strong, they’re heavy, and they’re hard to defend.”

 Joe Pavelski and Denis Gurianov scored for the Stars, who led 2-0 early in the second period.
 Bishop finished with 27 saves.